 Loan modification programs and processes vary among individual lenders and mortgage servicers.
 Some may be more willing to approve a mortgage loan modification than others or may offer more generous terms.

 You may have heard of the HAMP (Home Affordable Modification Program) loan modification, which is backed by the federal government.
 HAMP loan modifications have their own standards and guidelines, but you still need to go through your mortgage servicer to begin the process and your servicer has the final word on whether you will be approved or not.
 Not all servicers participate in HAMP.

 Other programs offering mortgage relief for homeowners in financial difficulty are offered by Fannie Mae, Freddie Mac, the FHA, the VA and USDA for borrowers with those types of loans.
 Again, your first step in applying for these would be to inquire with your mortgage servicer.
 See below for more information on individual loan modification programs.

-This will vary depending on who services (i.e., who you send your mortgage payment to each month) your mortgage.
-However, most follow very similar qualification criteria.
-These are the most common loan modification qualification standards:
+This will vary depending on your mortgage servicer, the company to which you send your mortgage payments.
+However, many have similar criteria.
+These are the most common loan modification requirements:

 - Experienced a documented hardship or change in financial circumstances

-- Owns and occupies the property as a primary residence
+- Own and occupies the property as a primary residence

 - Not filed bankruptcy